grettke/help/help.md

 (setq org-confirm-elisp-link-function 'y-or-n-p)
 ```

-Make sure that incomplete TODO entries prevent the enclosing parent from every
+Make sure that incomplete TODO entries prevent the enclosing parent from ever
 turning to DONE.

 ```lisp